Independent Projects: Frequently Asked Questions

 Review independent project information on this site.
 Attend independent project-specific information sessions and alumni presentations in September-October.
 Meet with a DukeEngage advisor and reach out to DukeEngage GuiDEs who completed independent projects to learn more.

-For the 2017 program, all independent project applicants must meet with a DukeEngage advisor by January 13, 2017.
-The final independent project application deadline is January 24, 2017.
+For the 2020 program, all independent project applicants must meet with a DukeEngage advisor by January 1, 2020.
+The final independent project application deadline will January 14, 2020 at noon (12pm EST).
 See the Timeline section for a suggested project planning schedule.

 In the past, students have conducted independent projects focused on education (for example, teaching English or sports); health and health education (designing and conducting health education outreach, supporting ongoing research projects, etc.); working with disadvantaged populations (mentoring minority children); skill and capacity building (teaching computer literacy or social entrepreneurship); women’s empowerment and advocacy, etc.